v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

     * To delete a dataset, next to the dataset you’d like to delete, select the trash can icon.

     * To make changes to an existing dataset, select the settings icon.

+    * To add new data to an existing dataset, select the plus icon next to the dataset.

 On the next page, you can edit the connection name, the blob SAS URL, or the blob URL.
 If you update the SAS URL or URI, the new location will be used for future data refreshes.